manufont/redux-full-socket/README.md

 # redux-full-socket

-An experimental client-server message-driver structure using redux and websockets.
+An experimental client-server message-driven structure using redux and websockets.

 The purpose of this project is to extends redux life cycle outside the client with websockets, by providing an API to its dispached actions.